stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 "invoke_propagate_perturbation".
 The template contains most of the required calls, you only need to fill in the details.

-## Step 3: Modify the makefile to use the script
+## Step 3: Modify the makefile so that PSyclone invokes the script

 There is a set of makefiles provided in this directory, one for each of the available PSyData transformation.
 They all include